JeCheeseSmith/Clash-of-ppdb-s/documentation/backend/settlement.md

 API Call to retrieve all settlements and their coordinates to visualise on the map in the frontend.

+#### Explanation of helper functions
+> These helper functions are relatively short but used to keep things clean.

 ##### getResources()
 Simple function to return a Package object from the database, connected to the settlement.
 (Uses the settlement id instead of the package id)